-You can find a sample staticports.ini file on installation disk 1 in the stage/Response directory.
+You can find a sample staticports.ini file in the /Disk1/stage/Response/ directory.

 - 7. In the Specify Security Updates screen, choose whether you want to receive security updates from Oracle support and if you do, enter your e-mail address. - 8.
 In the Installation Summary screen, review the selections to ensure they are correct.
 If they are not, click Back to modify selections on previous screens.
-When you are ready, click Configure. - 9.
-Multiple configuration assistants are launched in succession; this process can be lengthy.
+When you are ready, click Configure. - Multiple configuration assistants are launched in succession; this process can be lengthy.
 When it completes, click Next, and the Installation Complete screen appears. - 10.
 In the Installation Complete screen, click Finish to exit.